RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a label

-The value of a _LABEL_, or of the _taken_constant_ in the function or _call_instruction_, is taken as a constant, see nnn.
+The value of a _LABEL_, or of the _taken_constant_ in the function or _call_instruction_, is taken as a constant, see <!--TODO-->nnn.
 If the _taken_constant_ is not a _string_literal_ it is a reference to the first _LABEL_ in the program which has the same value.
 The comparison is made with the '==' operator.

-If there is such a matching label and the label is trace-only (see nnn) then a condition is raised:
+If there is such a matching label and the label is trace-only (see <!--TODO-->nnn) then a condition is raised:

 ```rexx <!--callraisesyntax.rexx-->
 call #Raise 'SYNTAX', 16.3, taken constant
 ```

-If there is such a matching label, and the label is not trace-only, execution continues at the label with routine initialization (see nnn).
+If there is such a matching label, and the label is not trace-only, execution continues at the label with routine initialization (see <!--TODO-->nnn).
 This is execution of an internal routine.

 If there is no such matching label, or if the _taken_constant_ is a _string_literal_, further comparisons are made.

 If the value of the _taken_constant_ matches the name of some built-in function then that built-in function is invoked.
-The names of the built-in functions are defined in section nnn and are in uppercase.
+The names of the built-in functions are defined in section <!--TODO-->nnn and are in uppercase.

 If the value does not match any built-in function name, `Config_ExternalRoutine` is used to invoke an external routine.